multi-disciplinary lab, awesome international team, cool tools and models

 Currently, Robi leads the Computational Biology of Aging Group at the Institute of Biochemistry and focuses on using computational methods in conjunction with large screening datasets to understand the genetic, cellular, and molecular mechanisms behind ageing, longevity and age-related diseases.

 Dmitri is a bioinformatics researcher at the Institute of Biochemistry, focusing on curation for aging-related data, analysis of large screen datasets, dataset annotation and network-based analyses.
-He is also a Ph.D. candidate, Medical Sciences at the department of Microbiology, Immunology and Genetics, Ben-Gurion University of the Negev.
-PhD thesis focused on mitochondrial determinants of longevity.
+He also holds a Ph.D. degree in Medical Sciences from the Department of Microbiology, Immunology and Genetics, Ben-Gurion University of the Negev.
+PhD thesis focused on genomic and transcriptomic determinants of longevity.
 Dmitri’s experience includes both wet-lab work and bioinformatics, with more than 8 years in aging research.